byousri/Kesako-Play-Demo/README.md

 ## Summary
 1. Download the Play framework.
-2. Create and run the application.
+2. Create, run the application and push it to Github.
 3. Inspect the set-up for the default welcome page.
 4. Replace the welcome page with a trivial dynamic template.
 5. Generate a Java compilation error.